docnetwork/bender_is_great_application/README.md

 - `kitchen destroy`: Destroys the VM.
 - `kitchen login`: SSH into VM managed by cookbook.

 To complete this challenge, please download the cookbook and send a zipped revision to patrick@docnetwork.org.
+We'll give you **2 weeks** to complete and submit the challenge.

 There are a lot of different resources available, but don't fret over them.
 We will be focusing on the simpler parts of Chef to grasp these concepts.
 Resources